Where's the Tallest Spring Parking Lot Snow Pile in CNY?

 We've seen them all over Central New York this time of year.
 Pushed into small sectors of parking lots.
 Gathered together like little mountains.
 And 2018 seems to be a banner year for Parking Lot Snow Piles.

-Colder early spring temperatures combined with stubborn late-season snowfalls have yielded more Spring Parking Lot Snow Piles than usual.
+Colder early spring temperatures combined with stubborn late-season snowfalls (or "Third Winter") have yielded more Spring Parking Lot Snow Piles than usual.
 The big questions: How long will they last?
 Where are the biggest and/or tallest piles?

 The one above in the New Hartford Shopping Center appears to be seven or eight feet tall.
 I'm 6'2" for your frame of reference.
 Also for posterity: the picture was snapped by Beth April 10th.